CiscoDevNet/terraform-provider-intersight/website/docs/d/webhook_endpoint.html.markdown

 To access the ith object of the results obtained, use `data.intersight_webhook_endpoint.<custom_name>.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `account_moid`:(string) The Account ID for this managed object.
+* `auth_type`:(string) Type of authentication used by the clientApp.* `basic` - The client uses basic username/password authentication.
+The password is expected to be a JWT token.* `none` - No authentication method specified by the client.* `bearer-token` - The client uses a long-lived bearer token to authenticate.* `auth-code` - The client uses OAuth Authorization Grant Flow without PKCE for authentication.* `client-credentials` - The client uses OAuth Client Credentials Flow for authentication.
 * `create_time`:(string) The time when this managed object was created.
+* `credentials_action`:(string) An action to be performed on the credentials.* `none` - No action to be performed.* `regenerateCredentials` - Allows for revocation and regeneration of a token.
+The old token associated with the client application. will not be usable and a new token will be generated.
 * `domain_group_moid`:(string) The DomainGroup ID for this managed object.
 * `mod_time`:(string) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.